neilbalch/RPi-Computer-Power/README.md

 * If at some point when running the server or individual scripts you get the error `/usr/local/bin/node^M: bad interpreter: No such file or directory` run `dos2unix [filename]`, on the file that produced the error. dos2unix may be obtained using `apt-get`.
 * If the server reports an error when trying to execute one of the scripts that reads like, `Error: Command failed: /bin/sh -c /home/pi/RPi-Computer-Power/RPi-Server/routes/../scripts/hash.js 12345678 /bin/sh: 1: /home/pi/RPi-Computer-Power/RPi-Server/routes/../scripts/hash.js: Permission denied` just run `chmod +x *` in the scripts directory, as git has caused the permissions to change during a refresh, and nodejs no longer has permission to execute it.
 * If the `Git Pull Origin Master` button doesn't work, you need to reset the timeout for git to cache your credentials manually on the server, as descrbed [here](https://help.github.com/articles/caching-your-github-password-in-git/#platform-linux)
+* If the server reports when executing `hash.js` that it cannot find the module bcrypt, run `sudo npm install` in the server directory.
+* If the server reports `Error: Command failed: /home/pi/RPi-Computer-Power/RPi-Server/routes/../scripts/hash.js sdflksdhjflk /bin/sh: 1: /home/pi/RPi-Computer-Power/RPi-Server/routes/../scripts/hash.js: not found` or similar when running `hash.js`, run `which node` manually and edit the `scripts/hash.js` file manually to say the correct path to your node installation, *_or_* make a symlink to the correct node path by running `ln -s [YOUR_ACTUAL_NODE_PATH] /usr/local/bin/node`, where `YOUR_ACTUAL_NODE_PATH` refers to the outpur of `which node`